jameslawlor/chess-game-poc/DEVLOG.md

 # 2025-04-22
 * Heavy refactor to remove and simplify powers logic.
 Need to rethink implementation.
 This reverts main branch game to a "default" chess game state with normal rules etc.
 * Add rook teleporting as the first player power
+* Add ability for player to get best move recommended by (full strength) engine

 # 2025-04-18
 * Add classes for player and powers